Techtonica/curriculum/projects/advanced-methods-assessment-10.md

 ### Maps & Sets

-- [ ] Paste an example of a javascript map here, and explain what is happening in the code.
+- [ ] Paste an example of a JavaScript map here, and explain what is happening in the code.
 - [ ] What is the difference between an object and a hash map?
-- [ ] Paste an example of javascript set here, and explain what is happening in the code.
+- [ ] Paste an example of JavaScript set here, and explain what is happening in the code.

 ### Agile Development